DanWahlin/Observable-Store/README.md

 | `stateHistory: StateHistory`                  | Retrieve state history.
 Assumes `trackStateHistory` setting was set on the store.
 | `static allStoreServices: any[]`| Provides access to all services that interact with ObservableStore.
 Useful for extensions that need to be able to access a specific service.
 | `static globalSettings: ObservableStoreGlobalSettings`| get/set global settings throughout the application for ObservableStore.
 See the [Observable Store Settings](#settings) below for additional information.
 Note that global settings can only be set once as the application first loads.
+| `static isStoreInitialized: boolean`                              | Used to determine if the the store's state is currently initialized.
+This is useful if there are multiple scenarios where the store might have already been initialized such as during unit testing etc or after the store has been cleared.
 <br>

 Note that TypeScript types are used to describe parameters and return types above.
 TypeScript is not required to use Observable Store though.